Dark-Rising-Studios/Nif-Explorer/README.rst

 Parameters
 ----------

-There are two ways to use Nif Explorer.
+Nif Explorer has two sets of parameters to use in buildenv.

-* 1. You use Nif Explorer to run a python file, that the user has created based off the template
-* 2. The user uses Nif Explorer to run via console commands.
-This includes setting the block, property, searchPath and resultPath

-The commands are as follows:

 * 1. nif_explorer.bat -file@mytestfile.py - this will run the user file based off the template file
-* 2. nif_explorer.bat -block@NiNode -property@None searchPath@test/my/folder/full/of/nifs -resultPath@test/my/test/results
+* 2. nif_explorer.bat -block@NiNode -property@None searchPath@None -bsa@None -resultPath@None

+Note* To execute #2 option, all parameters must be typed in that order for Nif Explorer to work.
+Note* Even though -searchPath and -bsa are set to None, one of them is required.
+Note* -resultPath is not a required parameter.
+If it is not supplied, it will create a default results directory in the location buildenv is using Nif Explorer from.
 For command #2, all parameters are required, except for -resultPath

 So the parameters are as follows:

-* -file
+* -file - To load user defined searches from .py files
-* -block
+* -block - A NifFormat block. e.g NiNode
-* -property
+* -property - A property of -block.
+It must be a property or an error will occur
-* -searchPath
+* -searchPath - Moves Nif Explorer to load from a directory
-* -resultPath
+* -bsa - Moves Nif Explorer to load its .nifs from a .BSA archive
+* -resultPath - An optinal parameter.
+This sets the result path for Nif Explorer

 How it works?

-Nif Explorer uses Pyffi and python to interact with nif files and check their data.
+Nif Explorer uses Pyffi and Python 3.2 to interact with .nif and .bsa files and check their data.

-*    Opens all nif files in a selected folder
-*    Checks if the nif file has the indicated instance(NifFormat.NiNode for example)
-*    If so, it copies that nif file to the result_path folder.

 Why should we use it?

-You don't have to, it's just another tool to make life easier
+You don't have to, it's just another tool to make life easier.

 Bugs
 -------------

-There are two main bugs that I have found while testing.
+*    If %python_path% inside buildenv is not set, the tests will not work

+Bugs - Fixed
 *    If the result_path is inside search_path and you run the test again, it will check all the nif files in result_path directory as well, so it's best to keep them as two separate directories.
-*    If %python_path% inside buildenv is not set, the tests will not work